Jahmile Addae

-Jahmile Addae (born May 30, 1984) is an American college and professional football coach who is currently the cornerbacks coach for the Buffalo Bills of the National Football League.
+Jahmile Addae (born May 30, 1984) is an American college and professional football coach who is currently the cornerbacks coach for the Miami Dolphins of the National Football League (NFL).
 He was a safety during his playing career.

 Playing career

-Addae played college football at West Virginia, where he was a four-year starter, two-time captain, and two-time All-Big East defensive back.
+Addae played college football at West Virginia, where he was a four-year starter, two-time captain, and two-time All-Big East cornerback.

 Addae was chosen for the 2006 Senior Bowl and participated in the NFL Scouting Combine.
 He signed as an undrafted free agent with the Tampa Bay Buccaneers but ended up spending the end of the season with the Indianapolis Colts.